 Exercising helps lower blood glucose levels by increasing the body’s sensitivity to insulin and increasing the effectiveness of diabetes medications.

 - Do everyday household chores by yourself

 Maintaining a proper diabetic diet is also crucial in preventing the aggravation of diabetes.
 A diabetic diet must be tailored to the patients’ specific needs.

 All in all, diabetes can take a toll on a person’s overall well-being.
-However, with proper care, it is an extremely manageable condition.
-Regency Health has a multidisciplinary facility filled with endocrinologists, diabetologists, as well as dietitians so that you get all rounded care for Diabetes
+However, with proper care, it is a manageable condition.
+With endocrinologists, diabetologists, and dietitians, Regency Health provides you with complete care for Diabetes.